 The safety reports detail the gaps in their knowledge so that you can immediately rectify any misunderstandings.
 The mental health reports show that you are training your employees on a broad range of topics that can impact their wellbeing, including change and burnout, depressive thoughts, grief, gambling addiction and financial stress.

 The reports provide a record that you have proactively and regularly trained your employees about high-risk tasks, and this helps you to comply with industrial manslaughter law requirements.
+Where they also support your organisation is they are an accurate audit trail that you can use to show you are regularly training around high-risk tasks.

 There is a critical need to keep accurate training records to comply with industrial manslaughter laws.
 As a business, you must meet your OHS obligations.